bugsnag/bugsnag-js/TESTING.md

                             --bs-local=~/BrowserStackLocal \
                             test/react-native/features/app.feature
     ```
-1. Note that different versions of iOS need different Appium versions to be set:
-- iOS 12, 13, 14 - Appium 1.18.0
-- iOS 10, 11 - Appium 1.15.0
 1. To run all features, omit the final argument.
 1. Maze Runner also supports all options that Cucumber does.
 Run `bundle exec maze-runner --help` for full details.